liuffy/Tracktive/docs/README.md

 *Tracktive* is a web application inspired by 8Tracks, built using Ruby on Rails and React/Redux.
 By the end of the first 2 weeks of development, this app will, at a minimum, satisfying the following:

 - [X] Hosting on Heroku
-	- [ ] Clean styling and smooth, bug-free navigation
+	- [X] Clean styling and smooth, bug-free navigation
 - [X] Account creation, login, & guest/demo login
 - [X] TracktList creation and deletion (utilizing [Spotify's API](https://developer.spotify.com/web-api/))
 - [ ] Continuous TracktList streaming while navigating
-- [ ] Dashboard
+- [X] Dashboard
-	- [ ] Search component in header narrows down TracktLists in dashboard
+	- [X] Search component in header narrows down TracktLists in dashboard
 - [X] User profile
-	- [ ] displays liked and created playlist tabs
+	- [1/2] displays liked and created playlist tabs
 - [ ] A Production README

 ## Design Docs